-In 2017, the RCPI National Study of Wellbeing of Hospital Doctors in Ireland claimed that 1 in 3 doctors experienced burnout to some degree in their profession: long working hours and shift work patterns causes safety complications.
+In 2017, the RCPI National Study of Wellbeing of Hospital Doctors in Ireland claimed that 1 in 3 doctors experienced burnout to some degree in their profession: long working hours and shift work patterns cause safety complications.

 But, there could also be a general incompetency of the practitioner that caused the injury.
-Sometimes, this is seen in cosmetic and teeth whitening clinics, where staff might claim to be cosmetic surgeons but don’t actually hold that specialised qualification.
+Sometimes, this is seen in cosmetic and teeth whitening clinics, where staff might claim to be cosmetic surgeons but don’t actually hold that specialized qualification.

 How do you know if you have a Medical Malpractice case

 - The patient must be able to prove that his/her injury was a result of a breach of ‘duty of care by the doctor: the injury would not have happened if there was no negligence.